Version effective as of 12.4.2023

 - other parties in possible or pending legal proceedings;

-6. Retention Periods of your Personal Data
+6. Retention Periods for your Personal Data

-We process and retain your personal data as long as required for the performance of our contractual obligation and compliance with legal obligations or other purposes pursued with the processing, i.e. for the duration of the entire business relationship (from the initiation, during the execution of the contract until it is terminated) as well as beyond this duration in accordance with legal retention and documentation obligations.
+We process and retain your personal data as long as required for the performance of our contractual obligation and compliance with legal obligations or other purposes pursued with the processing, i.e. for the duration of the entire business relationship (from the initiation, during the performance of the contract until it is terminated) as well as beyond this duration in accordance with legal retention and documentation obligations.
 Personal data may be retained for the period during which claims can be asserted against our company or insofar as we are otherwise legally obliged to do so or if legitimate business interests require further retention (e.g., for evidence and documentation purposes).
 As soon as your personal data are no longer required for the above-mentioned purposes, they will be deleted or anonymized, to the extent possible.
 In general, shorter retention periods of no more than twelve months apply for operational data (e.g., system logs).

 7. Data Security

-We have taken appropriate technical and organizational security measures to protect your personal data from unauthorized access and misuse such as internal policies, IT and network security solutions, access controls and restrictions.
+We have taken appropriate technical and organizational security measures to protect your personal data from unauthorized access and misuse such as internal policies, training, IT and network security solutions, access controls and restrictions.

 8. Obligation to Provide Personal Data To Us